MillionConcepts/ahfe/README.txt

 Processed data is in the /data collection.

-For for verification, error correction, and extensibility purposes, we have included code in document_source that should reproduce the data collection.
+For verification, error correction, and extensibility purposes, we have included code in document_source that should reproduce the data collection.
 Running hfe_cleaner.py in /document_source should generate an identical tree named /document_source/data_local.
 Dependencies beyond the Python 3 standard library are astropy, pandas, and numpy.
 The Anaconda distribution is recommended.

 ## sources